 After your marriage performed in Switzerland

-- copy of the valid passport of your spouse or partner (male or female) not yet entered into the Register of the Swiss Abroad
+- copy of the valid passport of your spouse (male or female) not yet entered into the Register of the Swiss Abroad

 Please submit the following documents and information (electronically or as paper documents):